 While the average person is fed up with continuous reports and assessments regarding the economy, the average business owner cannot get enough.
-The state of the economy doesn’t just affect your job security, but the overall future of your business and all those that work for you.
-Economic trends and estimated consumer activity drives organizational decisions including hiring.
+The state of the economy doesn’t just affect your job security; it also affects the overall future of your business and all those that work for you.
+Economic trends and estimated consumer activity drive organizational decisions – including hiring.
 When companies hire, it is not done lightly, even when hiring temporary or seasonal help.
 Seasonal help can make or break your holiday customer service, which can make or break your business.

 Market changes affect the way organizations employ workers.
 In the current economy, when hiring and developing seasonal help, what should you be focusing on?
 Simply put, no matter what type of business or which industry, concentration should be centered around customer service.

 Consumers not only want to know they are getting a good price, they want to be sure they are getting a good product for their money.
 When hiring new staff, the ability to show up on time is no longer Criteria #1.
-In today’s workplace, hiring managers should be focusing on intelligence and attitude: Are they smart enough to learn the business and do they have the temperament that will allow them to make the customers happy?
+In today’s workplace, hiring managers should be focusing on intelligence and a positive attitude: are they smart enough to learn the business, and do they have the temperament that will allow them to make the customers happy?
 Advertise, interview, and use these two questions as candidate disqualifiers.